nrfconnect/Asset-Tracker-Template/docs/common/getting_started.md

 * In the web browser, you will see the device page updating with the latest information from the device, including the location, battery level, and other sensor data.

-* Press button 1 on the device to trigger data sampling and sending to nRF Cloud.
+* Press **Button 1** on the device to trigger data sampling and sending to nRF Cloud.

 ![nRF Cloud exmaple data](../images/nrf_cloud_example_data.png)